vivaria/edisonrul.ing/docs/source/cards/m/mage-power.md

 ### Card Rulings

-●Mage Power includes itself, Field Spell Cards on your side of the field, and monsters acting like Equip Spell Cards, such as Union Monsters.
+*   Mage Power includes itself, Field Spell Cards on your side of the field, and monsters acting like Equip Spell Cards, such as Union Monsters.
-●If you control Cannon Soldier equipped with Mage Power, and you activate Limiter Removal, then the ATK of Cannon Soldier is (1400 + 500 + 500) x 2 = 4800.
+*   If you control Cannon Soldier equipped with Mage Power, and you activate Limiter Removal, then the ATK of Cannon Soldier is (1400 + 500 + 500) x 2 = 4800.